strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 - You can increase the number of partitions / replicas which can help with increasing the throughput of topics.

 ## Partition Reassignment Throttle
-Reassigning partitions between brokers often leads to additional interbroker network traffic, in addition to the normal traffic required for replication.To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
+Reassigning partitions between brokers often leads to additional interbroker network traffic, in addition to the normal traffic required for replication.
+To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
 This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes, for example `--throttle 5000000` sets the limit to 5 MB/s.

 Throttling might cause the reassignment to take longer to complete.